 What role do international collaborations and exchange programs play for the faculty?

 Globalization is bringing the world closer together in a way and digitalization is turning distance into proximity.
 Unfortunately, however, this virtuality also turns proximity into distance and the experience you can gain during a stay abroad cannot be replaced by online participation.
-We have already created formats for taking students to a partner university for just one or two weeks (for example to Austria, Finland, Portugal, Greece, Latvia and Kazakhstan), but I would like students to take much more initiative to spend time abroad - including internships! - and gain these unique experiences.
+We have already created formats for taking students to a partner university for just one or two weeks (e.g. to Austria, Finland, Portugal, Greece, Latvia and Kazakhstan), but I would like to see more students taking the initiative to spend time abroad - including internships! - and gain these unique experiences.

 We are constantly expanding our network of partner universities for incoming students, especially in the direction of Southern, Northern and Western Europe.
 Not only as outgoing destinations, but also to attract incomers from there.
 The presence of internationals in the faculty is enriching in many ways: it broadens the cultural and linguistic horizons of both teaching staff and fellow students.